Top-down Yoke Crochet Sweaters Explained

 The level of flexibility when working top down is immense!!!

-There are many methods of top down working but today I’m going to talk about the traditional method of making a ‘yoke’ which you then fold in half and split into the body and sleeves.
+There are many methods of top-down working but this article focuses on the top down seamless yoke design.
+So I’m talking about the traditional method of making a ‘yoke’ which you then fold in half and split into the body and sleeves.

 *What is a Yoke?

-Technical sounding words like yoke and ease can be very excluding if you don’t understand what they mean.
-Like you’re trying to join the club but don’t know the special handshake!
-It doesn’t feel very nice!
+Technical sounding words like ‘yoke’ and ‘Ease’ can be very excluding if you don’t understand what they mean.
+Like you’re trying to join the club but don’t know the special handshake.
+It doesn’t feel very nice and it’s the opposite vibe from the one I’m trying to cultivate at Dora Does.

 I’m working on a jargon buster to help melt this barrier.
 Raglan is another one in the top down world that scared me too.
 I’ll get to that in a minute, but for now I’ll try and stick on topic and explain yokes!

-Basically a yoke, in the context of a top down sweater, is simply the shaped piece of fabric which fits from the neck and increases outwards over the shoulders and bust.
+Basically; a yoke, in the context of a top down sweater, is simply the shaped piece of fabric which fits from the neck and increases outwards over the shoulders and bust.
+The yoke is the structural piece from which the rest of the garment hangs, so from a construction perspective it’s the foundation, and important to get right.

-Generally yokes are either worked in square/rectangle or in a circle / oval – only you have a hole in the middle for your head!
-So again I say – if you can make a granny square or work in increasing rounds for a circle then you can make a sweater!
+Generally yokes are either worked in square/rectangle (or maybe a pentagon or hexagon if you’re making a v-neck) or in a circle / oval – only you have a hole in the middle for your head!

-Think about the shape of a typical poncho – when you lay it flat it’s usually a big square or circle – essentially this is a just a yoke which you keep increasing!
+Think about the shape of a typical poncho – when you lay it flat it’s usually a big square or circle – essentially this is a just a yoke which you keep increasing then split it off to separate the body and sleeves.

-Okay, but how do I turn a yoke into a sweater?
+How to turn a yoke into a sweater

 Your last yoke round is also effectively the first round of the body.